bioinfo-pf-curie/mpiSORT/src/README.txt

 The default parameters of the programm are unharmed for other filesystem. <br />

-At TGCC the striping factor is 128 (number of OSSs servers) and the striping size is maximum 2.5 GB a SAM file of 1.2TB could be loaded in memory in less than 1 minute. <br />
+At TGCC with a striping factor of 128 (number of OSSs servers) and the a striping size of 2.5 GB, a SAM file of 1.2TB could be loaded in memory in less than 1 minute. <br />

 ### 13) Lustre optimization:

 The section of the code you can modify in MPI info according to your Lustre configuration: <br />

 For reading part (mpiSORT.c):<br />
-line 92 => 96 and 260 => 274 <br />
+line 92 => 96 and 261 => 280 <br />

 For writing part (in write.c): <br /> line 1382 => 1388 <br />